vegawidget/vegawidget/README.md

 install.packages("vegawidget")
 ```

-You can also install vegawidget from GitHub with:
+The development version of vegawidget is available from GitHub with:

 ``` r
 # install.packages("devtools")
 devtools::install_github("vegawidget/vegawidget")
 ```

+**Note:** There are documentation websites for both the [CRAN
+version](https://vegawidget.github.io/vegawidget) and the [development
+version](https://vegawidget.github.io/vegawidget/dev) of this package.

 This package supports these versions of Vega libraries: